-Located outside of loop 1604 in north-west San Antonio, 78257 covers the Dominion neighborhood.
-Regarded as one of the most wealthy communities in San Antonio, median home values sit at $667K.
+Located outside of loop 1604 in northwest San Antonio, 78257 covers the Dominion neighborhood.
+It is regarded as one of the wealthiest communities in San Antonio, and the median home value sits at around $667K.
 With some of the highest incomes and home values, those moving to the area opt to buy, leaving few rental options that are much higher end.

 Percent Change In Median Rent:

-Perhaps more a more impactful view of the changing San Antonio market is the percent change in rent from 2018 to 2019.
+Perhaps a more impactful view of the changing San Antonio market is the percent change in rent from 2018 to 2019.
 The majority of high rents seem focused in the north-central region of the market.
-Percent change seemed to be highest in the far west portion of the city.
+Percent change seemed to be highest in the far west area of the city.

 The three zip codes with the highest rents were not shared by zip codes with the most significant percentage increase in rent.
 The most expensive zip code, 78266, only saw a rise of 4%.
 According to the U.S. Bureau of Labor Statistics, 3.5% is the national average for rent increase.